 The following are select capital facilities related definitions from the Growth Management Act ("GMA", RCW 36.70A.030) as well as the GMA procedural criteria for the adoption comprehensive plans and development regulations (Chapter 365-196 WAC).
-Definitions from the Growth Management Act are identified in bold.
+Definitions from the Growth Management Act are identified with an asterisk ().